Carbon-Chain Chemistry in the Interstellar Medium: Chemical Simulations

+The best-fitting ages differ by about one order of magnitude in the two different C/O elemental abundance ratios.
+These results imply that it is not straightforward to compare chemical ages among starless cores located in different parent molecular clouds that have different elemental abundances.
+Thus, we need caution when treating carbon-chain molecules as chemical evolutionary indicators (\citet{suzuki92,benson98} and section \ref{sec:3_31}).

-Most recent studies have focused on particular molecules that were newly detected at TMC-1 CP (Section \ref{sec:3_11}).
-Classical models for dark clouds consider bottom-up chemistry starting from C$^{+}$, with carbon-chain molecules considered to form mainly by gas-phase reactions (Section \ref{sec:1_2}).
+Most recent studies have focused on particular molecules that were newly detected at TMC-1 CP (section \ref{sec:3_11}).
+Classical models for dark clouds consider bottom-up chemistry starting from C$^+$, with carbon-chain molecules considered to form mainly by gas-phase reactions (see Fig.\,\ref{fig:route} in section \ref{sec:1_2}).
 However, such classical views need to be revisited.
-For example, it has been revealed that both gas-phase and grain-surface formation routes are important for the reproduction of the observed abundance of H$_{2}$CCCHC$_{3}$N \citep{shingledecker2021}.
-Some molecules detected by the GOTHAM project, especially cyclic molecules, have not been explained by the chemical simulations yet \citep[e.g.,$c$-C$_{9}$H$_{8}$;][]{burkhardt2021}.
+For example, it has been revealed that both gas-phase and grain-surface formation routes are important for the reproduction of the observed abundance of H$_2$CCCHC$_3$N \citep{shingledecker2021}.
+Some molecules detected by the GOTHAM project, especially cyclic molecules, have not been explained by the chemical simulations yet \citep[e.g.,$c$-C$_9$H$_8$;][]{burkhardt2021}.
 These results suggest that small rings are formed through the destruction of PAHs or other unknown processes.
 Our knowledge about connections among different categories (e.g., linear, cyclic, PAHs) likely lacks important processes.
 Besides, we need to reveal the initial conditions of carbon-bearing species in molecular clouds.
 Further observations and chemical simulations are necessary to understand carbon-chain chemistry including the newly detected molecules.
+To achieve this science goal, this is a need to expand such studies to the diffuse ISM and evolved stars, where carbon is ejected into the ISM.
+This will allow better constraints on the initial chemical composition of star-forming regions and the potential impact on carbon-chain chemistry in starless cores.